Corpusclockwork/alien_top_logger/README.md

 ## Project structuring

-This project is being created using Javascript with Vue, Python with Django, and a MySQL database.
-I used DigitalOcean for depolyment, along with apache.
-Certbot was used for SSL vertifcation.
-The DJango back end is serving my vue files, instead of having the front and back end running seperately.
+This project was created using Javascript with Vue, Python with Django, and a MySQL database.
+I used DigitalOcean for deployment, along with apache2.
+Certbot was used for SSL verification.

+## Use
+ Go to https://alienroutelogger.com/.
+I've created a set of users called 'CustomerUser1' all the way to 'CustomerUser5' and another set of users for staff;'StaffUser1' to 'StaffUser5'.
+The passwords for these users are the same as their usernames.
+To login, create a customer user, or login as one of my premade customer users.
+Or, alternatively, create a staff user (by clicking the little checkbox in the top right of the create user screen), or log in as one of my premade staff users.

 ## Running locally
 If you want to run this locally,